-As for the cash flow statement in 2021, the Company's net cash flow from operations was (36.74) million baht.
+As for the cash flow statement in 2022, the Company's net cash flow from operations was (45.98) million baht.
 For investment activities, the Company purchased new machinery and equipment to improve the production process for the manufacturing business.
-Total net cash used in investing activities was 13.47 million baht.
+Total net cash used in investing activities was 5.65 million baht.
 For cash flow from financing activities, the company has repaid short-term loans from financial institutions.
-As a result, the company had net cash used in financing activities of 28.65 million baht.
-Therefore, at the end of 2021, the company had cash and cash equivalents of 9.67 million baht, a decrease of 21.17 million baht from the last year.
+As a result, the company had net cash used in financing activities of 76.02 million baht.
+Therefore, at the end of 2022, the company had cash and cash equivalents of 30.35 million baht, an increase of 20.68 million baht from the last year.

-Important Factors or Items that Affect the Change in Cash Flow from Various Activities may Affect the Financial position of the Company in the Future making the company's ability to repay short-term liabilities is relatively low.
+Important Factors or Items that Affect the Change in Cash Flow from Various Activities may Affect the Financial position of the Company in the Future